Plectrochilus: Species

+Plectrochilus contains the following valid species:

 P. diabolicus and P. machadoi are found in the Amazon River basin in Brazil and Peru, while P. wieneri is found in the Napo River basin of Ecuador.

 P. diabolicus grows to 4.8 centimetres (1.9 in) SL.
 P. machadoi grows to 9.3 cm (3.7 in).

 Specimens of P. machadoi have been found partially buried in the belly of a specimen of Pseudoplatystoma where it apparently had burrowed through the body wall.